boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/map.md

 ![Bubble map Marker data](/static/assets/visualizing-data/visualization-widgets/images/map/bubblemapmarker.png)

-Marker has an individual tooltip.
+Each marker has an individual tooltip.
 Bind data to a `Marker Tooltip` from the `Measures` or `Dimensions` sections.

 ## Marker Size